garden-io/garden/docs/reference/config-template-config.md

 name:

 # Path to a JSON schema file describing the expected inputs for the template.
 Must be an object schema.
 If none is
-# provided, no inputs will be accepted and an error thrown if attempting to do so.
+# provided all inputs will be accepted.
 inputsSchemaPath:

 # A list of modules this template will output.
 The schema for each is the same as when you create modules normally in